 Board

-The board consists of four members who are elected by ENIEC members for a two-year period during the Annual Meeting.
+The board consists of five members who are elected by ENIEC members for a two-year period during the General Assembly.
 The board is responsible for the administration and development of ENIEC.

 CURRENT BOARD